instructor-ai/instructor/docs/prompting/ensembling/cosp.md

 Repetitiveness aims to measure how often the language model repeats itself.
 To do so, the paper sums up the cosine similarity between each sentence inside the generated chain of thought rationale before normalizing it.

 The intuition behind this is that high repetitiveness indicates redundancy, which can lead to poorer performance.
+Therefore responses with a high number of similar sentences will have a larger score for repetitiveness ( since cosine similarity will be larger for each sentence ).

 ### Step 2 - Self Consistency